lukejagodzinski/verin-model/README.md

 ### Creating model

-To define `Model` class you have to define `Meteor.Collection` first.
+To define model class you have to define `Meteor.Collection` first.
 It's just as simple as in the example below:

 ```js
 // Define Collection